How long does it take to fully recover after a competitive match?

 The results from this study demonstrate that it takes approximately 48 hours after a match for an athlete to recover from a performance standpoint and up to 72 hours for certain biochemical markers to recover (e.g. CK).
 These findings are important because they demonstrate that although athletes can regain performance (e.g. CMJ and sprint speed) 48 hours after a match, it does not mean that athletes are fully recovered from a muscle damage standpoint, for example.

-Therefore, at certain periods within the season, athletes should be allowed to fully recover, or at very least, strategies should be implemented to speed-up recovery in order to avoid accumulative fatigue.
-In addition, when working with sports where athletes are exposed to higher volumes during matches, such as rugby (i.e. 80 minutes) and soccer (i.e. 90 minutes), practitioners must be fully aware that the time needed to recover is longer, including how long it takes to fully recover.
+Therefore, at certain periods within the season, athletes should be allowed to fully recover, or at the very least, strategies should be implemented to speed up recovery in order to avoid accumulative fatigue.
+In addition, when working with sports where athletes are exposed to higher volumes during matches, such as rugby (i.e. 80 minutes) and football (i.e. 90 minutes), practitioners must be fully aware that the time needed to recover is longer, including how long it takes to fully recover.

 “This study aimed to investigate the recovery time of different markers of fatigue in different team-sports.
-However, it is important to mention that from the 28 studies used for analysis, only 5 did not refer to soccer and rugby.
+However, it is important to mention that from the 28 studies used for analysis, only five did not refer to football and rugby.
 Further research investigating the effects in other team ball sports are therefore warranted.

 When working with team-sport athletes, after a match, I normally allow 36-48 hours for recovery and start the training week with a low-volume and low-intensity field session (see my second study review in this issue of the Performance Digest for an example).
 Supporting the findings that athletes can still perform close to their maximum without being fully recovered (e.g. increased biochemical markers), I believe that athletes should have a full recovery time-period frequently (e.g. 48-72 hours every 4-6 weeks).